mkgeiger/secure-keyless-system/README.md

 ### High-End Security Controller

 There don't exist many standalone security controllers on the market.
 Often they are integrated only into high-end microcontollers.
-The standalone Optiga Trust M SLS32AIA chip from Infineon Technolgies was the best choice because of its well supported and easy to use software library.
-The asymetric cryptographic method RSA-2048 is perfectly supported including a secure private keystore.
+The standalone Optiga Trust M SLS32AIA chip from Infineon Technolgies was the best choice because of its well supported and easy to use Arduino software library.
+The asymmetric cryptographic method RSA-2048 is perfectly supported including a secure private keystore.
 The chip comes on a breakout board from Adafruit Industries with pins for I²C.
 Pull-up resistors for the I²C lines SCL and SDA are already installed on the breakout board.

 <img src="/KeylessClient/Hardware/TrustM.png" alt="ESP8266" width="384"/>

 ### 3.3V Step-Up Voltage Regulator

 The Pololu 3.3V step-up voltage regulator U1V10F3 is perfectly suited for powering with two alkaline cells.
 The module is equipped with Texas Instruments' TPS61201 low-input synchronous boost converter.
-The small form factor, thehigh input voltage range down to 0.5V and the low quiescent current of ~50µA makes it perfectly suited for the `keyless client`.
+The small form factor, the high input voltage range down to 0.5V and the low quiescent current of ~50µA makes it perfectly suited for the `keyless client`.

 <img src="/KeylessClient/Hardware/U1V10F3.png" alt="U1V10F3" width="150"/>

 ### USB – Serial UART (TTL) Development Module

-As the `keyless client` is built only with a naked ESP-12F and without a USB chip for SW flashing its UART needs to be contacted directly.
+As the `keyless client` is built only with a naked ESP-12F and without a USB chip for SW flashing and its UART needs to be contacted directly.
 Apart from RXD and TXD also RTS (Request To Send) and DTR (Data Terminal Ready) signals are required to connect.
 These two additional pins are not brought out on most USB – Serial UART (TTL) converter boards.
 The UM232R development module provides access to all UART interface pins of the FTDI FT232R unit, which can also be configured for 3.3V levels via a jumper setting.

 <img src="/KeylessClient/Hardware/FTDI-UM232R.png" alt="FTDI-UM232R" width="384"/>